jasonpilz/particle/electro/README.md

 ![Fritzing](./electro.png)

 ## Firmware
-The photon analog input pins can take an input voltage of between 0 and 3.3 volts, divided between 4096 segments.
+The photon analog input pins can take an input voltage of between 0 and 3.3 volts, and are 12bits giving a 4096 resolution.
 In order to reduce the input voltage to prevent damaging the photon, a voltage divider circuit is used.
 Depending on the resistor values used, the maximum safe input voltage in calculated.

 * `vPin` variable can be changed to correspond to using photon inputs A0-A5.
 * `vPow` variable can be adjusted based on individual photon reference voltage.